Suzanne Heywood: Early life and education

-Having returned to dry land, she matriculated into Somerville College, Oxford in 1987 to study zoology.
+The family arrived in New Zealand when Cook was 15, and Cook was left with her younger brother to live in a small holiday house at the isolated Lake Rotoiti.
+A year later, she returned to England alone and matriculated into Somerville College, Oxford in 1987 to study zoology.
 Her college tutor was Marian Dawkins.
 She graduated from Oxford with a Bachelor of Arts (BA) degree in 1990.
-She then moved to the University of Cambridge, where she was a member of King's College, Cambridge, to undertake postgraduate studies.
+She then moved to the University of Cambridge, King's College, Cambridge, to undertake postgraduate studies.
 She completed her Doctor of Philosophy (PhD) degree in 1993: her thesis was titled "Filial imprinting in chicks: processes and stimulus representations".

 Career

 In 1993, Heywood joined Her Majesty's Treasury as a fast stream trainee.
 In 1995, after two years of training, she was appointed private secretary to the Financial Secretary to the Treasury.
 From 1996 to 1997 she was a Grade 7 civil servant.

 In 1997, Heywood left the civil service and moved into the private sector, joining McKinsey & Company as an associate.
 She became a partner in 2007.
 She was made director (senior partner) in 2013 when she was appointed Global Head of the Organisation Design Service Line.
-She left McKinsey & Company in 2016 to join the Exor Group as managing director of which she was later appointed Chief Operating Officer in November 2022.
-She has additionally been chair of CNH Industrial since July 2018.
-Additionally, she has served as interim CEO of CNH Industrial since March 2020, following the resignation of Hubertus Mühlhäuser.
+She left McKinsey & Company in 2016 to join the Exor Group as managing director; in November 2022 she was appointed Chief Operating Officer.
+Additionally, she has been chair of CNH Industrial since July 2018, and served as interim CEO of CNH Industrial from March 2020 to January 2021, following the resignation of Hubertus Mühlhäuser.
 As Deputy Chair of Trustees she became Acting Chair of the Royal Opera House from December 2019 until July 2020.
 Heywood is also on the board of the Covent Garden Foundation, Chanel Ltd., The Economist Group Ltd. and the Royal Academy of Music.

 Personal life

 In 1997, the then Suzanne Cook married Jeremy Heywood.
 Jeremy was a senior civil servant, who was Cabinet Secretary and Head of the Home Civil Service until shortly before his death in 2018.
 Together they had three children, including twins.

 In 2017, Heywood wrote a biography of her mother-in-law, the archaeologist Brenda Swinbank.

 In 2021, Heywood spoke out in defence of her late husband, following criticisms made in Nigel Boardman's review of the Lex Greensill affair.

+In 2023, Heywood published Wavewalker: Breaking Free, a memoir of her childhood at sea and her efforts to educate herself in order to escape back to a more normal life.